VOL. 5: AUGUST 29TH-31ST

 You may drive up to the check-in point behind Lincoln Park Grocery, where staff will be on hand to check you in and help you unload, park, and set up.

-• Thoroughly read this page and your communications with the farm.
+Thoroughly read this page and your communications with the farm.
 If your question/concern was not addressed in either emails or on this webpage, you're welcome to reach out and we'll do our best to respond to folks (in order, and only during our working hours.)
+Be kind!
+Everybody is doing their best. <3

 About Camp